kinzaghazi/employee-vacation-tracking-system/README.md

 3. Run the application:
 python main.py

+4. Open the application in your browser (if applicable)

 ## Future Improvements
-- Add a web-based frontend (React)
+- Migrate frontend to React
-- Implement authentication system
+- Add authentication (login system)
-- Improve UI/UX
+- Improve UI/UX design
-- Add automated testing
+- Add API layer for scalability

 ## Notes
-This project was built to demonstrate backend development skills, including database integration, access control, and real-world workflow implementation.
+This project demonstrates the ability to build a complete application with both frontend and backend components, simulating a real-world business system.